pinkary-project/pinkary.com/README.md

 ## Installation

-Pinkary is a regular Laravel application; you can contribute to it following the steps below.

-First, clone the repository and create a new branch:
+Pinkary is a regular Laravel application; it's build on top of Laravel 11 and uses Livewire / Tailwind CSS for the frontend.
+If you are familiar with Laravel, you should feel right at home.

+In terms of local development, you can use the following requirements:

+- PHP 8.3 - with SQLite, GD, and other common extensions.
+- Node.js 16 or more recent.

+If you have these requirements, you can start by cloning the repository and installing the dependencies:

 ```bash
 git clone https://github.com/pinkary-project/pinkary.com.git